yogesh601/MDSLabChemBridge/README.md

 7. Install from the SOURCE (not the library)
 # This command converts your source files into a valid R library
 ```(r)
-devtools::install("C:/MDSLabChemBridge", upgrade = "never", force = TRUE)     # for example, if your package unzip folder is in the C drive "C:/MDSLabChemBridge"
+devtools::install("C:/MDSLabChemBridge", upgrade = FALSE, force = TRUE)     # for example, if your package unzip folder is in the C drive "C:/MDSLabChemBridge"
 ```

 * Restart R session